Gardening Plants & Flowers Flowers

 Overwintering

 False sunflowers that are planted in the ground can be left untrimmed until spring.
 The dead leaves and stems will help to protect the roots and base of the plant, plus wild birds will feed on any remaining seeds.
-Plants that are in containers can be brought in to a garage area or placed in a protected location and elevated to avoid ground frost.
+Plants that are in containers can be brought into a garage area or placed in a protected location and elevated to avoid ground frost.

-Common Pests and Diseases
+Common Pests & Plant Diseases

 How to Get False Sunflowers to Bloom

-These bright, cheery flowers love to bloom and will start flowering in early July and go through August.
 To keep false sunflowers blooming longer, simply take off any flowers that are done blooming by deadheading them.
-This process not only keeps the plants looking fresh and neat, but also encourages more flowers.
+This process not only keeps the plants looking fresh and neat but also encourages more flowers.
 Trimming the plants if they get too tall or look scraggly will also encourage further flowering.

 FAQ